samuelmartingc/blog/content/post/first-steps-with-no-sql-mongodb.md

 toc = true # optional, When set to TRUE this parameter, table of contents appears in only this article.
 +++

-It’s easier that you think to start with a No-SQL database like MongoDB.
+It’s easier than what you think to start with a No-SQL database like MongoDB.

 The first step is to install MongoDB.
-I am going to install it in Ubuntu 14.04 with this few lines of code in bash.
+I am going to install it in Ubuntu 14.04 with these commands:

 ```bash
 sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv EA312927